 The Paris Climate Agreement goals require a managed decline of fossil fuel production, and the construction of new coal fired power plants is not compatible with this.
 Banks must therefore immediately stop financing new coal-fired power plant developments anywhere in the world.

 Local communities already suffer from ash and fumes that are blown into their neighbourhoods from the existing units of the Vinh Tan energy centre.
 Local people report that the ash penetrates living spaces, sets on surfaces and makes people cough.
 Restaurant owners complain that rice dishes turn black when put on the table.
 The loss of marine life also affects local fishermen, aquaculture and tourism.

-The Vinh Tann 3 project will be responsible for emitting over 11 million of tonnes of CO2 each year (source Carma.org).
+The Vinh Tan III project will be responsible for emitting over 11 million tonnes of CO2 each year.
 Coal for the plant will be imported via a deep sea port and there are concerns that the construction of the port, delivery of coal by large vessels, dumping of ash waste and the discharge of cooling water will endanger aquatic life.
 In addition the relocation of coral from the shore of Vinh Tan to the Hon Cau Marine Protected Area (MPA) off shore, disturbs the aquatic ecosystem and the diversity of marine life severely.
-The construction of Vinh Tan 3 will increase this threat to the marine ecosystem.
+The construction of Vinh Tan III will increase this threat to the marine ecosystem.

 Applicable norms and standards

 DBS dropped out of Vinh Tan III coal-fired bank syndicate in July 2017.